Ypsomed signs autoinjector supply deal with Novo Nordisk

 The main companies producing components for self-injection drugs include West Pharmaceuticals WST.N, Ypsomed and Gerresheimer GXIG.DE, according to a Bernstein research report published in August on the opportunities for pharma services companies as the GLP-1 market booms.

-(Reporting by Maggie Fick and Louise Breusch Rasmussen, Editing by Rachel More and Hugh Lawson)
+(Reporting by Maggie Fick in London and Louise Breusch Rasmussen in Copenhagen, Editing by Rachel More and Hugh Lawson)

 ((Tristan.Chabba@thomsonreuters.com;))